gmlwns2000/sharkshark-4k/README.md

 # Feature

-- Realtime 1440p8 upscale from 720p60 on any Twitch live stream!
+- Realtime 1440p12 upscale from 720p60 on any Twitch live stream!
+- Realtime 1440p12 upscale from 1080p60 on any Twitch live stream!

 Upscaler pipeline is designed for handling high noise 720p Twitch stream.
 Therefore, if you want to apply this upscaler to static image, you should reduce or disable denoiser